 The process is quite the same as the other methods in this list.
 Here’s what you need to do using this tool:

 - Make a hole in the center surface of the flat hex-head.
-Insert the end of the extractor on the hole.
+Insert the end of the extractor into the hole.

 - Turn the grip counterclockwise.
 Secure a firm grip while attempting to remove the screw.

-- If the fastened screw is still hard to remove, cover it with steel wool or rubber bands for added grip.
-Position the extractor on the hole with steel wool or rubber cover, and repeat the process until you remove the screw.
+- If the fastener screw is still hard to remove, cover it with steel wool or rubber bands for added grip.
+Position the extractor on the hole with a steel wool or rubber cover, and repeat the process until you remove the screw.

 Tips on Preventing Hex Screws Stripping